Regjeringskvartalet: History

 The current site was originally occupied by a district, named Empirekvartalet for its numerous neoclassical buildings, constructed in Empire style.
 As early as 1885, plans existed for constructing a governmental district in central Oslo.
 After numerous attempts were made to finalise plans, the Empirekvartalet was finally razed in the early 1950s.
 The destruction of the district was widely opposed by many members of the citizenry and conservator authorities.
 Select wooden buildings were deconstructed and placed in storage and were later re-assembled at other sites in the city.

 The new Regjeringskvartalet was subsequently established and constructed in a contemporary modernist style.

-On 22 July 2011, Regjeringskvartalet was the site of a car bombing in connection with the 2011 Norway attacks.
+On 22 July 2011, Regjeringskvartalet was the site of a car bombing in connection with the Norway attacks.
 Eight people were killed and over 200 others injured, and several buildings were heavily damaged.
 Following the damage, the decision was taken by the government to demolish and reconstruct the Regjeringskvartalet to meet updated standards for security, working space and environmental regulations.

+The quarters were officially reopened on 13 April 2026, with several ministries moving back in to the area.